 However, it’s important to use medium or narrow when taking close-ups.
 Consequently, a wide field of view is excellent for expansive views.

-Adjust the Audio
+7. Adjust the Audio

 Most people forget about adjusting audios before they start recording.
 These cameras record obvious natural audio.
 Typically, the natural audio provides you with a certain degree of authentic vibe.

 However, it won’t stand up the best if you need something professional or polished as such.